dqfan2012/go-custom-learning-path/docs/advanced.md

 - **Week 4:**  Set up dashboards and alerts for monitoring your Go applications.
     - **Stretch Goal:**  Use a monitoring tool (e.g., Grafana) to visualize metrics and logs.

-You're absolutely correct!
-I apologize for missing that detail.

-Here's the corrected version with the proper spacing (one space between the hyphen and the bolded text):
-Markdown

 ### Month 18: Infrastructure Automation with Terraform and Helm

 - **Week 1:** Introduce Infrastructure as Code (IaC) concepts and the benefits of using Terraform.